 Stacktape

-Next.js website
+Next.js Website

 ComponentTypeDescription

-Server functionLambda or Lambda@EdgeRuns your Next.js server.
+Server functionLambda or Lambda@EdgeRuns your Next.js server logic.

-Revalidation inserterLambdaUsed to populate revalidation table during app deployment.
+Revalidation inserterLambdaPopulates the revalidation table during deployment.

 For more information refer to OpenNext docs.